 Thanks to alerts via your smartphone, the system can warn you when the pressure of one or more tyres is too low or when the wear limit is close to being reached.
 In both cases, the app is able to identify the tyre workshop that’s closest and has availability.
 It can even book an appointment to carry out any necessary maintenance, cutting down on waiting times.
 In a future update, Connesso will add a remote function that will let you activate tyre maintenance and replacement from a distance, when you’re away from your car.

 There will also be new content for the Pirelli Connesso community, including the possibility to interact with other smartphone apps, information about which motorsport events are happening nearby and the ability to leave reviews of tyre workshops.

 Tyres show their true colours

 The demand for personalisation has grown over the past few years.
 Now, extensive research and testing has allowed Pirelli to develop proprietary technology to liven up the world’s most prestigious cars (among others) alongside other noted Pirelli specialities such as PNCS (Pirelli’s noise-reduction system), Run Flat and Seal Inside; technology that enables a tyre to repair itself in the event of a puncture.

-That’s how the P Zero and Winter Sottozero Color Editions were born.
-Four initial colours of red, yellow, white and silver were previewed at the Geneva Motor Show, not just on the Pirelli stand but also adorning some of the most stunning cars of the exhibition on other stands.
-On request, other colours can be ordered, too.
+That’s how the P Zero Color Edition was born.
+Four initial colours of red, yellow, white and silver, but on request, other colours can be ordered, too.